M1nza/Async-API-Development/README.md

 # Async API Project using FastAPI

-This project demonstrates a simple **asynchronous API** using **FastAPI**, designed to simulate document processing using `upload`, `process`, and `status` endpoints.
-The application accepts JSON documents (e.g., invoices or contracts), simulates background processing with delay, and returns processing status.
----
 ## Features
 -  `/upload` — Accepts a document and returns a `job_id`.
 -  `/process` — Simulates a 2–3 second processing delay.
 -  `/status/{id}` — Returns the status of a job.